alieron/labyrinth/content/math/cs1231s/fundemental methods of proof.md

 \end{align*}
 $$
 ### Application
+Pigeonhole principle ^f49094
-Pigeonhole principle, if there are more cards then boxes, then there is a(at least one) box with more than one card ^f49094
+- if there are more cards then boxes, then there is a(at least one) box with more than one card
 - general
 - no ordering